 In the 1950s, with their markets in tatters, Washington's sheep operators faced a decade of reckoning.
 Labor costs had jumped sharply, as had the cost of transporting sheep from one range to another.
 An additional deterrent "came in the form of low tariffs on mutton, which allowed the market to be flooded with a product priced so low that American growers could no longer compete" (Gossett, 127).
 Prominent names in Washington sheep began selling off their stock, some diversifying into other crops, others leaving farming entirely.
 Archie Prior and Co. sold its bands of sheep in 1954 and turned exclusively to cattle.
 Phil Kern sold out in 1970.
 Hislop & Son held on until 1975.
 McGregor Land and Livestock began phasing out in 1974 and sold its final clip in 1976.

 At S. Martinez Livestock in the Yakima Valley, the last big range operation in the state, the yearly ebb and flow remained largely unchanged.
 Martinez lambs are born in late winter or early spring at the firm's lambing camp in Mabton, then transported into the high desert to graze.
 They move even higher into permitted grazing parcels in the Okanogan-Wenatchee National Forest during the summer.
 Lambs are weaned in July and brought off the range, and the ewes come off in October to spend the winter grazing near Moxee.
-From a peak of about 12,000 head in the 1970s, the Martinez operation was down to 5,000 head by 2019, but the family-owned business is supported by diversification in apples, hops, and cattle.
+From a peak of about 12,000 head in the 1970s, the Martinez operation was down to 5,000 head by 2019, but the family-owned business was supported by diversification in apples, hops, and cattle.
 The future of the sheep industry in Washington is likely to be just this: smaller flocks integrated into diversified, family-owned farms.

 Note: This article is part of Cultivating Washington, The History of Our State’s Food, Land, and People, which includes more agriculture-related content, videos, and curriculum.